tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 ## Severity Latching

-Alarm metadata json has an attribute called "isLatchable".
-This drives the latching behaviour of alarms.
-If an alarm is latchable, it's latched severity sticks to the last highest severity until the alarm is reset.
+[Alarm metadata](#metadata) json has a boolean attribute called "isLatchable".
+This determines the latching behaviour of an alarm.
+If an alarm is latchable, it's latched severity _sticks_ to the last highest severity until the alarm is reset.
-Reset operation is provided as an api in alarm service.
+Reset operation is provided the [admin api](#api-structure) of alarm service.

 ![latched-alarm-behaviour](alarm-latchable-behavior-with-reset.gif)

 For, alarms which are not latchable, latched severity will always be equal to severity.

 Setting severity and latched severity both is done by `SetSeverity` api.
-As described in previous sections, When a component dies, it can't call `SetSeverity` and the severity key in redis, expires.
+As described in previous sections, when a component dies, it can't call `SetSeverity` and the severity key in redis, expires.
-However the "Latched Severity" is still not updated which is a problem.
-To solve this problem, the alarm server subscribes to all severity changes (using akka stream api of alarm service) and whenever it detects a key has expired, it updates it's respective "latchedSeverity" value in redis.
+However the "Latched Severity" is still not updated; which is a problem.
+To solve this problem, the alarm server subscribes to all severity changes (using akka stream api of alarm service) and whenever it detects a key has expired, it updates it's respective "latchedSeverity" value in redis to `disconnected`.

 ## Shelving Alarms